Nickel Alloys for Aerospace Applications

 Resistance to oxidation and corrosion

-Nickel based alloys like Alloy X-750 have superb resistance in extremely stressful environments, such as those found in pressure vessels, rocket engines, gas turbines and other aircraft structures.
-Precipitation hardened with other resilient and versatile metals, such as aluminium and titanium, Alloy X-750 can withstand very high levels of oxidation and corrosion, which are often commonplace in numerous parts of an aircraft.
+Nickel based alloys like Alloy X-750 have superb resistance in extremely stressful environments, such as those found in pressure vessels, rocket engines, gas turbines, and other aircraft structures.
+Being precipitation hardened with other resilient and versatile metals such as aluminium and titanium, Alloy X-750 can withstand very high levels of oxidation and corrosion which are often commonplace in numerous parts of an aircraft.

 Alloy 36 is a Nickel and Iron based alloy (containing 36% Nickel) which is used in aerospace engineering.
-Its main advantage is extremely low levels of expansion at cryogenic temperatures of 500°F and above, allowing this alloy to consistently retain its shape and strength.
+Its main advantage is its extremely low levels of expansion at cryogenic temperatures of 500°F and above, allowing this alloy to consistently retain its shape and strength.
 Its application within the field of aerospace includes the formation of composites; thermostat rods; measuring devices; laser components; and tanks and piping for liquefied gas storage.

 Creep resistance under high stress conditions

-With the many advantages associated with Nickel based alloys, it is evident that without the use of these versatile metals, aircraft would have trouble finding a replacement alloy that provides the same range of applications.
-These are essential to provide the high levels of efficiency and reliability that are enjoyed in aircraft today.
+With the many advantages associated with Nickel based alloys, it is evident that without the use of these versatile metals, aircraft would have trouble finding a replacement alloy which provide them with the same range of applications which are essential for the high level of efficiency and reliability that are enjoyed today.